-Therapy to help me develop the missing social skills that are a consequence of my childhood abuse, and my years and years of cognitive dissociation.
-8

-Finally, many psychologists and child development experts believe in "attachment theory," which holds that how the primary caregiver(s) interact with the infant and young child not only sets lifelong patterns of relating in that child, but actually physically molds how the child's brain develops.
-This theory says that even if a parent or caregiver is not an abuser, if they do not respond adequately to the infant/child's needs, that child will develop a brain that is less capable of handling strong emotions and bouncing back from adversity (in other words, resilience) than other peoples' brains.
+"Therapy to help me develop the missing social skills that are a consequence of my childhood abuse, and my years and years of cognitive dissociation."
+9 the child's brain develops.
+This theory says that even if a parent or caregiver is not an abuser, if they do not respond adequately to the infant/ child's needs, that child will develop a brain that is less capable of handling strong emotions and bouncing back from adversity (in other words, resilience) than other peoples' brains.